Nunzio03/DJI-Tello-Drone-ComputerVision/README.md

 # TO DO

 i'm working in : <br>
--Adding a PID algorithm for position control, in order to limit oscillation and adjust drone speed -Adding a face tracking with ID assignment, in order to follow just one given face
+-Adding a PID algorithm for position control, in order to limit oscillation and adjust drone speed <br>
+-Adding a face tracking with ID assignment, in order to follow just one given face